Rox-Corp/NeosModLoader/README.md

-this is a fork of NeosModLoader for headless hosting use.
+this is a fork of NeosModLoader for linux headless hosting use.